PaperyGames/Projet_NSI/PROJET JEU/README.txt

 -Run: Left Shift
 -Pause: Escape
 ---------------------------------
-To lunch the game just run the "Meny.py" file and click on "Start" button
+To launch the game just run the "Meny.py" file and click on "Start" button